HeywardLiu/OS_Lab/README.md

-# OS_Lab

-Introduction to Operating System assignments, 2020 fall at NCTU
+# Introduction to Operating System assignments, 2020 fall at NCTU

+### Lab 1A
-Lab1A: (1) Setting up the Linux kernel debugging enviroment (KGDB).
+* Set up the Linux kernel debugging enviroment (KGDB).
-       (2) learning fundamental concepts of Linux.
+* learn fundamental concepts of Linux.
-       (3) patch kernel.
+* patch kernel.

+### Lab 1B
-Lab1B: (1) Practical exercise of kernel debugging - breaking point triggered by kernel function.
+* Practical exercise of kernel debugging - breaking point triggered by kernel function.
-       (2) Leanring the performance evaluation tool - tracing the details of the kernel function called by the program.
+* Leanring the performance evaluation tool - tracing the details of the kernel function called by the program.

+### Lab 2
-Lab2:  (1) Make customized kernel syscalls.
+* Make customized kernel syscalls.
-       (2) Compile Linux kernel.
+* Compile Linux kernel.

+### Lab3
-Lab3:  (1) Make a Linux customized lodable kernel module(LKM).
+* Make a Linux customized lodable kernel module(LKM).
-       (2) Learn how to load a module from a C program.
+* Learn how to load a module from a C program.